sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/03-circuit-breakers.md

 MCB is short for miniature circuit breaker.
 Not main circuit breaker.

-Has 4 functional components:
+Has 3 functional components:

-- A thermal overload trip (bi-metal)
-- An electromagnetic short-circuit trip
+- A thermal overload trip (bi-metal) or an electromagnetic short-circuit trip
 - A switching mechanism with contacts
 - Arc exhausting system

-## Function of the thermal device
+### Function of the thermal device

 ![Thermal device of MCB](/electrical/function-of-mcb-thermal.jpg)